nraboy/ng-cordova-oauth/README.md

 As of Apache Cordova 5.0.0, the [whitelist plugin](https://blog.nraboy.com/2015/05/whitelist-external-resources-for-use-in-ionic-framework/) must be used in order to reach external web services.

-This library will NOT work with a web browser, ionic serve, or ionic view.
-It must be used via installing to a device or simulator.
+This library will **NOT** work with a web browser, ionic serve, or ionic view.
+It **MUST** be used via installing to a device or simulator.

 ## Version History